ni/fast/packages/utilities/fast-web-utilities/README.md

 #### Limit

 The `limit` function ensures that a value is between a min and max value.
 If the value is lower than min, min will be returned.
-If the value is greater than max, max will be retured.
+If the value is greater than max, max will be returned.

 ```js
 import { limit } from "@ni/fast-web-utilities";